naveenkumarbv66/Schedit-Assignment/README.md

    - Implicitly checked through overlap detection
    - Can be extended for explicit availability windows

+## 📋 Shift Templates Feature

+### Overview

+Shift Templates allow you to create reusable shift patterns and generate multiple shifts efficiently.
+This feature is perfect for recurring schedules like weekly retail shifts, daily kitchen coverage, or regular cafe operations.

+### How to Use Shift Templates

+1. **Access Templates**
+   - Navigate to the Shifts screen
+   - Tap the Templates icon (📅) in the top-right corner
+   - Or use the navigation menu

+2. **Create a Template**
+   - Tap the "+" (Add) button
+   - Fill in template details:
+     - **Name**: Descriptive name (e.g., "Morning Retail Shift")
+     - **Location**: Where the shift takes place
+     - **Start Time**: Hour and minute (24-hour format)
+     - **Duration**: Number of hours
+     - **Required Skills**: Comma-separated list (e.g., "Cashier, Supervisor")
+     - **Minimum Staffing**: Number of employees needed
+     - **Day Pattern**:
+       - Select "Daily" for every day
+       - Or select specific days (Mon, Tue, Wed, etc.)

+3. **Generate Shifts from Template**
+   - Open a template card
+   - Tap "Generate Shifts" button
+   - Enter start date and end date (format: YYYY-MM-DD)
+   - Tap "Generate"
+   - Shifts are automatically created based on the template settings

+4. **Manage Templates**
+   - **Edit**: Tap the edit icon on any template card
+   - **Delete**: Tap the delete icon to remove a template
+   - **View**: Tap a template card to see details

+### Template Features

+- **Flexible Scheduling**: Create templates for daily or specific day-of-week patterns
+- **Bulk Generation**: Generate multiple shifts at once for a date range
+- **Reusable Patterns**: Save common shift patterns for quick reuse
+- **Time Management**: Set start time and duration for consistent scheduling
+- **Skill Requirements**: Define required skills that apply to all generated shifts
+- **Staffing Levels**: Set minimum staffing requirements per template

+### Example Use Cases

+- **Weekly Retail Shifts**: Create a template for "Monday-Friday 9AM-5PM Retail" and generate for the entire month
+- **Daily Kitchen Coverage**: Template for "Daily 2PM-10PM Kitchen" to ensure consistent coverage
+- **Weekend Shifts**: Template for "Saturday-Sunday 6AM-2PM Cafe" for weekend operations

 ## 📝 Sample Data

 The app includes sample data that is automatically loaded on first launch: